vaibhav-stpl/investorbook/react-prompt.md

 try using Hasura Subscriptions for this), filtering, sort, search, the ability to copy paste from another spreadsheet, etc. Use your own discretion to decide which features to build in the allotted time.
-You can use any open source packages that you'd like to pull in.
+You can use any open source packages that you'd like to pull in, including existing spreadsheet libraries.
 This is a lot to build in four hours, so it's reasonable to cut corners and focus on building a rough prototype.

 ## Submission